alexcoppe/iWhale/README.md

 The working directory **must not contain** other directories except the ones of the samples indicated above

 ### Sample directories structure
 Each sample must be in its own directory containing the two paired-end gz-compressed fastq files.
-The files **must** be called **1.fastq.gz** and **2.fastq.gz**
+The files **must** be called:
+- **1.fastq.gz**
+- **2.fastq.gz**

 ### tumor_control_samples.txt file structure
-This is a simple text file organized by two columns separated by tab: in the first column there are tumor directories names and in the second one the matched control directories names
+The file **tumor_control_samples.txt** is a simple text file organized by two columns separated by tab: in the first column there are tumor directories names and in the second one the matched control directories names

 ```
 tumor_sample1 control_sample1